DavidRuhe/DavidRuhe.github.io/_posts/2023-06-07-clifford-layers.md

 Hence, when the vectors are equal, it reduces exactly to the quadratic form.
 When the metric is positive definite, it is exactly the dot product.

-This bilinear form comes together with the *fundamental Clifford identity*
+This bilinear form comes together with the *fundamental Clifford identity* (see, e.g., [Wikipedia](https://en.wikipedia.org/wiki/Clifford_algebra) for details)

 $$v_1 v_2 + v_2 v_1 = 2 \langle v_1, v_2 \rangle \,.$$